 Helping you settle in as quickly as possible

-Your first weeks at Warwick and in the Department will be busy but we have put together a guide of what will be happening and what you need to do during these weeks.
+Your first weeks at Warwick and in the Department will be busy so we have put together a guide of what will be happening and what you need to do.

 MRes Advanced Mathematics for Economics

-All incoming MRes Economics students are invited to attend a short course, Advanced Mathematics for Economics, which will be taught from 10.00am-12.00pm and 2.00-4.00pm from Monday 18th September to Friday 29th September 2017 in room E0.23, Social Sicences Building.
+All incoming MRes Economics students are invited to attend a short course, Advanced Mathematics for Economics, which will be taught from 10.00am-12.00pm and 2.00-4.00pm from Monday 17th September to Friday 28th September 2018 in room E0.23, Social Sciences Building.

 This non-examined course does not attract credit for your taught first year, and is offered on a voluntary basis.
 However, if you do not attend, you may find that you have missed something that is assumed in a subsequent MRes module.
 Please let us know whether you will be attending this course.Register for Advanced Mathematics for Economics